ChanikaJan/Intro-SQLite/README.md

 **💡Explanation:**
 * Selects each district’s area with the related province.
-* ORDER BY ADM1_EN: Sorts the results alphabetically by province name
+* `ORDER BY ADM1_EN`: Sorts the results alphabetically by province name